Questions • Clarity • No shame

 Communication & dating

-How to talk about it without awkwardness — and without apologizing.
+How to talk about being a side without awkwardness - and without apologizing.
+Read also this page.

 Say what you want